portableant/personal-blog/_posts/2018-10-30-mozfest-the-pop-up-museum.md

 </blockquote>
 </div>

 On the Sunday (following horrendous train troubles getting people to the venue), at the suggestion of Philo, we had an open chat for 1 hour around how we, the [#openGLAM](https://openglam.org/) community could obtain a higher profile at the next Mozfest and beyond.
-The group that came together included attendees of Mozfest and not just the organisers of the popup, we weren&#8217;t just a little echo chamber.
+The group that came together included attendees of Mozfest and not just the organisers of the popup, we weren't just a little echo chamber.
 We were lucky to be joined by [Andrew Prescott](https://twitter.com/Ajprescott) and his colleague Luca, [Kat Braybrooke](https://twitter.com/codekat) and [Hannah Winn](https://twitter.com/HannahWinn3) amongst others (once they had navigated the leave an empty chair policy to enable others to join.)<figure class="wp-block-embed-twitter wp-block-embed is-type-rich is-provider-twitter">

 <div class="wp-block-embed__wrapper">
 <blockquote class="twitter-tweet" data-width="500" data-dnt="true">